How to use surveys to get the most out of your research

 Can’t you learn all this through usability testing?

 You can capture a lot of this information, but usability testing might not be the most efficient use of your research budget and hours.
-Sometimes it takes bigger numbers of users to get these questions than are practical for your usability study.
+Sometimes, it takes bigger numbers of users to get these questions than they are practical for your usability study.
 Again, it comes back to determining what you want to learn.

 Think of the difference between the two methods as a trip to the beach.
 On a sheltered side of a beach, when the tide goes out, you can walk for hours and see hundreds of small creatures in the shallow tide pools.
 They’re not doing much, but you can see a wide variety of sea life.
 On the other hand, you can also go snorkeling or scuba diving to see the fish in action.
 This is where you observe them interacting with their environment and learn more about their behaviors.